UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Can a Wi-Fi extender fix latency?

 Usually, no. In fact, Wi-Fi extenders can often increase latency.
 They work by receiving your Wi-Fi signal and rebroadcasting it, which adds another “hop” or step for the data to travel through.
-If you have dead zones, a mesh Wi-Fi system is better, but a wired Ethernet connection is best for reducing lag.
+If you have dead zones, a mesh Wi-Fi system is better, but a wired Ethernet connection is always the best option for reducing lag.

 Does higher bandwidth lower latency?